malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     DigitalOut myGPIO2(ARDUINO_UNO_D4); // Input signal
     DigitalOut myGPIO3(ARDUINO_UNO_A0); // A0 can be used as digital signal as well

-Usage of ADC is only possible on Ax pins:
+Usage of ADC on the Arduino Uno connector should be done only the Ax pins:

     AnalogIn myADC1(ARDUINO_UNO_A1);    // Analog input

+The MCU may support the usage of ADC functions in other non-Ax pins.
+This is something that developers could use in their own custom applications.
+It's recommended they use the MCU's pin names as shown here:

+    AnalogIn myADC2(P5_23);             // Custom usage of ADC

 UART can be defined with pin names or aliases (the latter is preferred):